ndstudgov/Constitution/README.md

 Sara Dugan <br> *Junior Class President* | Michael Conlon <br> *Sophomore Class President* | Joe Witt <br> *Freshman Class President*
 Julia Dunbar <br> *Director of Health and Wellness* | Grace Watkins <br> *University Policy Liaison* | Prathm Juneja <br> *Director of National Engagement and Outreach*

-Constitution of the Undergraduate Student Body 01/17/2017 PREAMBLE
+## PREAMBLE
-E, THE UNDERGRADUATE STUDENTS
+**WE, THE UNDERGRADUATE STUDENTS**
-of the University of Notre Dame du Lac, recognize the uncommon value of the vision of
+<br> of the University of Notre Dame du Lac, recognize the uncommon value of the vision of
 Our Lady’s University and our essential role in its ongoing realizations.
 In order to achieve the greatest possible contribution to our community,